 All Roads Lead to Homer

 As the crow flies, Homer is 110 miles from Anchorage with numerous flights operating daily year-round.
-You can also get to Homer via a regularly scheduled shuttle service from Anchorage.
-There is also seasonal shuttle service from Seward.
-Once in Homer, there are car rentals, several taxi companies and bike rentals available.
+You can also get to Homer via a regularly scheduled shuttle service from Anchorage with Alaska Bus Company.
+Once in Homer, car rentals are available from Adventure Alaska Car Rental and Pioneer Car Rental.
+There are several taxi companies, Homer Trolley & Tours offers daily trolley service between Memorial Day and Labor Day, and bike rentals are available.

 Homer is a port of call for the Alaska Marine Highway for travelers heading out to Kodiak and Dutch Harbor.
 Once a month during the summer, the M/V Tustumena travels 400 miles along the Alaska Peninsula to the Aleutian Islands, stopping in six different villages: Chignik, Sand Point, King Cove, Cold Bay, False Pass, and Akutan.
 For more info, contact: dot.state.ak.us/amhs